Why a goal tracking system raises your odds of finishing

 Goal tracking strategies for specific situations

 General tracking advice works for general situations.
-But most lives aren’t general.
-They’re specific, messy, and constrained.
+But most lives are not general.
+They are specific, messy, and constrained.
 Here are the deep dives for specific contexts.

 Solo entrepreneurs face the unique challenge of being both the goal setter and the only person who notices when goals slip.
 Without a team or manager creating natural checkpoints, every review must be self-initiated.
 The guide covers how to build external accountability into a solo workflow without hiring a coach.

 Working parents deal with time constraints that make elaborate tracking systems impractical.
 The most effective systems for parents are the ones that take under two minutes daily and survive the chaos of a sick child or a school closure.
-Simplicity isn’t a compromise for parents.
-It’s the only realistic option.
+Simplicity is not a compromise for parents.
+It is the only realistic option.

 ADHD-adapted goal systems and ADHD accountability structures address the executive function challenges that make standard tracking fall apart.
-These aren’t watered-down versions of regular systems.
-They’re redesigned from the ground up for brains that process motivation, time, and attention differently.
+These are not watered-down versions of regular systems.
+They are redesigned from the ground up for brains that process motivation, time, and attention differently.

 For those who want to go beyond individual goal tracking, short and long-term planning connects the tracking conversation to the broader question of how daily actions ladder up to multi-year direction.
-And time management techniques address the execution layer – the best tracking system in the world can’t help if you don’t have time carved out to work on your goals.
+And time management techniques address the execution layer, because the best tracking system in the world cannot help if you do not have time carved out to work on your goals.

 Ramon’s Take